Knoblauchpilze/tcp-server/README.md

 You can remove the `Makefile.am` and `Makefile.in` files from this directory to not pollute the includes.

-**Note:** in case you face problems to compile the project, you can take a look at the [Use asio](https://github.com/Knoblauchpilze/bsgalone?tab=readme-ov-file#use-the-library-in-the-project) section in the [bsgalone](https://github.com/Knoblauchpilze/bsgalone) project.
-Maybe this can help you.

 ## VScode configurations

 ### Extensions